stvliu/thingsboard.github.io/docs/iot-gateway/config/modbus.md

 To send RPC requests to the gateway the one should use RPC Debug Terminal from Control widgets bundle.

-Execute "maxTemperature_read" RPC request from the ThingsBoard instance to the device.
+Execute "maxTemperature_read" RPC request from the GridLinks instance to the device.

 In response, you should receive the previously recorded value - "25".